-- SA 3.1: Ensure that new critical facilities are located in areas that minimize exposure to potential natural hazards. - SA 3.2: Promote ongoing training of City staff on their functions and responsibilities in disaster preparedness. - SA 3.3: Ensure that critical facilities are properly supplied and equipped to provide emergency services. - SA 3.4: Support local and regional disaster planning and emergency response planning efforts, and look for opportunities to collaborate and share resources with other municipalities in the region. - SA 3.5: Continue to promote public safety through public education programs. - SA 3.6: Maintain effective mutual aid agreements for police, fire, medical response, and other functions as appropriate.
+Critical SA 3.1: Ensure that new critical facilities are located in areas that minimize exposure to potential natural hazards.
+Facilities SA 3.2: Promote ongoing training of City staff on their functions and responsibilities in disaster preparedness.
+Refers to essential public facilities, such as emergency SA 3.3: Ensure that critical facilities are properly supplied and equipped to provide emergency services. communications facilities and emergency shelters identified for disaster relief and SA 3.4: Support local and regional disaster planning and emergency response planning efforts, and look for opportunities to collaborate and share resources with other municipalities in the region. response.
+SA 3.5: Continue to promote public safety through public education programs.
+SA 3.6: Maintain effective mutual aid agreements for police, fire, medical response, and other functions as appropriate.